AviatrixSystems/Docs/Solutions/build_zerotrust_cloud_network.rst

 How to build a Zero Trust cloud network
 ======================================================

-1. Classify Data by Network Segmentation
+1. Classify data by network segmentation
 ------------------------------------------

  - Separating production data from dev and test is the first step.
 Give them separate cloud accounts is the best practice to ensure isolation.